reawwad/reawwad.github.io/index.md

 #### SOFTWARE ENGINEERING CAREER EXPERIENCE
 > * #### Microsoft, USA (Mar 2020 - Aug 2020)
   >  * Software Engineer apprentice, Azure Compute, Service LifeCycle COGS
+  >   * Currently working on adding AzPECanary to Azure dedicated hosts.
   >   * Worked with the MR PolicyEngine team to add the Terminate Scheduled Events flow to the existing AzPECanary service
   >     CRP to verify the correctness and integrity of the business model workflow.
 The AzPECanary represents a virtual
   >     machine scale set(VMSS); currently the AzPECanary service is deployed in multiple Azure regions.
 Scheduled Events is